Approved Date: 26/09/18

 T: 0161 770 8870 F: 0161 770 6684

-- Liaising with the Head Teacher (where the Designating Senior Lead role is not carried out by the Head Teacher) to inform him/her of any issues and ongoing investigations.
+- Liaising with the Head Teacher to inform her of any issues and ongoing investigations.
 The Designated Senior Person will ensure there is always cover for this role on the school site in the event of their absence;

 - Ensuring that a systematic means of monitoring children known or thought to be at risk of harm, is in place and that the school contributes to assessments of need and actively supports multi agency planning for those children, following any information raising concern, the Designated Senior Person will consider:

-- whether to make a child protection referral to Contact and Referral Team because a child is suffering or is likely to suffer significant harm and if this needs to be undertaken immediately
+o whether to make a child protection referral to Contact and Referral Team because a child is suffering or is likely to suffer significant harm and if this needs to be undertaken immediately.
+This is determined using the Thresholds for Intervention and the Continuum of Need and flow chart (Appendix 7)

 4.2 Action following a child protection referral